marionbarker/loopdocs/docs/browser/edit-browser.md

 Warning - that is not a valid SHA-1 for this change.
 Do not try to copy it and use it.
 You must make your own personalized changes.

-Later on, you will create the actual command needed to insert into build_loop.yml so you can add this customization when your build the app.
+Later on, you will create the actual command needed to insert into build_loop.yml so you can add this customization when you build the app.

 Repeat this process until you've done all your customizations for this Module and then move on to the next Module.